MISSION

 OUR CORE TENETS

-We are invested in, responsible for, and accountable for our work at Second Breath
+Ownership: We are invested in, responsible for, and accountable for our work at Kinward Center.

-We practice and bring this consciousness and grounded presence to our work
+Commitment to Spiritual Practice: We practice and bring this consciousness and grounded presence to our work.

-With abiding love and deep care, we seek to see, hold, respect, and learn from the whole human being before us
+Abiding Care for the Individual: With abiding love and deep care, we seek to see, hold, respect, and learn from the whole human being before us.

-We are open and curious even with daunting concepts, ideas, and situations
+Fearless Curiosity: We are open and curious even with daunting concepts, ideas, and situations.

-We trust that there is wisdom and divine within all of us and create the space to build on the insights of one another
+Wisdom Within: We trust that there is wisdom and divine within all of us and create the space to build on the insights of one another.

-We are co-creating with the Divine and sense what is working, not working, and may work
+Trust Flow: We are co-creating with the Divine and sense what is working, not working, and may work.

-We believe in the importance of risk-taking and iterating towards excellence.
-Do your best; when you know better, do better
+Always Evolving: We believe in the importance of risk-taking and iterating towards excellence.
+Do your best; when you know better; do better.

 Make presence, practice, and purpose accessible to all.